homebridge/homebridge-config-ui-x/SMART-AUTOMATION.md

 - **Alert after** is how long the selected door may remain open before the published contact sensor opens.
 - **Repeat every** controls how often the sensor triggers again while the door remains open.

 The timer resets as soon as the selected door closes.
-If the door stays open, Smart Automation briefly resets the published sensor before each repeat so HomeKit sees a new event.
+If the door stays open, Smart Automations briefly resets the published sensor before each repeat so HomeKit sees a new event.

 Supported sources include garage doors, doors, windows, window coverings and contact sensors.
 A garage door that is opening, closing or stopped before reaching its closed position is treated as open.